Intro-Sci-Comp-UIowa/biol-4386-course-project-Jia-Zhao1998/data/README.md

 Alignment: Sequence reads were obtained and mapped to the S. cerevisiae (2003) genomes using the Illumina Genome Analyzer Pipeline.
 All reads uniquely mapping with two or fewer mismatches were retained and read starts were summed in sliding windows of 80 bp to create summary windows.
 Paired-end Data: the average insert size for WT_NoPi_Nucleosome is 154 bp, with standard deviation of 22.8 bp\
 use .gitignore to ignore this file because it is over 10 Mb
+- I plan to analyze this data in terminal and plot in R (X axis: genomic position & gene annotation, y axis: nucleosome occupancy).
 ## WT in normal/high Pi Nucleosome occupancy data: GSM4193057_WT1_xl_MNase.bedgraph.gz
 - Source: [Oberbeckmann et al, 2019](https://pubmed.ncbi.nlm.nih.gov/31694866/)
 - Strain: BY4741